Kernel Launch Based on a Sample Project

 Atlas A2 training products / Atlas A2 inference products

-• HAVE_WORKSPACE indicates whether the kernel entry contains the workspace input parameter.
-By default, the kernel entry does not contain the workspace input parameter.
-After this compilation macro is added, the kernel entry contains the workspace input parameter.
-In this case, the framework obtains the last parameter (not configured with HAVE_TILING) or the second-to-last parameter (configured with HAVE_TILING) of the kernel input parameter, and automatically sets the system workspace on the kernel side.
-The workspace obtained by the developer from the kernel input parameter is the user workspace that is offset by the system workspace.
+• HAVE_WORKSPACE is used to indicate whether the kernel entrypoint includes a workspace argument.
+By default, the workspace argument is not included.
+After this compilation macro is added, the workspace argument is included.
+In this case, the framework obtains the last parameter (when HAVE_TILING is not configured) or the second-to-last parameter (when HAVE_TILING is configured) of the kernel argument list, and automatically sets the system workspace on the kernel.
+The workspace obtained from the argument on the kernel is the user workspace after the system workspace is offset.
 When you use high-level APIs that require the system workspace, such as Matmul Kernel APIs, you are advised to enable this function.
 The argument layout and system workspace setting logic are the same as those of Project-based Operator Development, reducing the modification cost caused by switching between different development modes.
 Note that developers on the host still need to allocate workspace space.
 The size of the system workspace can be obtained through the GetLibApiWorkSpaceSize API of PlatformAscendCManager.
-The following is an example of setting HAVE_WORKSPACE:
+A configuration example of HAVE_WORKSPACE is as follows:

 ascendc_compile_definitions(ascendc_kernels_${RUN_MODE} PRIVATE